drishyakarki/pixels_vs_positions/README.md

 ```

 ## Trained Models
 Trained models will also be provided.
-Currently, the best tracking model is provided at `weights/tracking/best_model.pt`.
+Currently, the best tracking model is provided at `weights/tracking/best_model.pt` and the best video model can be downloaded from [here](https://drive.google.com/file/d/1qHNxakwn2gZaIPCEb85yU7xfJBnOtUgK/view?usp=sharing).

 ## Contact